manlowtech/mernpress/README.md

   ## Usage
   To build a website download and install Mernpress Themes and Addons from the Admin Dashboard and Happy Blogging

+  ## MernPress Supported Databases
+   1. Mysql
+   2. Postgres
+   3. Sqllite and etc (sql Databases);

+   ## Future Supports
+   1. we are working on providing supports for All SQL and NoSQL databases
    ## Project Status
    Done and Still Updating working with different Authors.